kirtan2605/KTH-EF2264-Operations-of-Space-Systems/README.md

-Codework for Orbit Propagation and Analysis using TLEs

 # Enviroment Setup
 A virtual environment has bees used on the local machine (running Debian 12 bookworm) to establish the working.
 The requirements to setup the virtual enviroment can be installed using 'pip' and the 'requirements.txt' file.